atuldpatil/Pulsar-Server-Framework/README.md

 # Pulsar-Server-Framework
 Framework to develop your high performance heavy duty server in C++

-Please refer this website for information: https://www.pulsarframework.com/documentation
+While I am preparing this document, please refer this for information: https://www.pulsarframework.com/documentation